 Information you give us

-When you register on our website, join our mailing list, enquire about volunteering, or make a donation, for example, we’ll store personal information you give us such as your name, email address, postal address, telephone number and card details.
+When you register on our website, join our mailing list, enquire about volunteering, or make a donation, for example, we’ll store personal information you give us such as your name, email address, postal address, telephone number and card details, for which we ask for your specific permission.
 We will also store a record of your purchases and donations and other requests you may make of us.

 Information about your interactions with us